 A short description of cohousing: People living together in neighborhoods designed for community interaction and personal privacy.
 Now with social distancing, we need to be more creative, but are finding ways to stay connected.

 A few quotes from folks living in cohousing: “…both momentous and ordinary.” “…fun, cooperative, friendly, challenging, supportive, thrifty, sometimes annoying, but I love it!” “…after parenting, the single greatest personal growth opportunity.”

 These quotes are from CohoUS (The Cohousing Association of the United States), a good site to learn about cohousing.
 Foundation for Intentional Living (ic.org) is another good resource.
 Cohousing is under their large umbrella of a variety of intentional living arrangements.
 Equity, cooperation, and ecological living are the common threads.

 Some of us went to the National Cohousing Conference in Portland, OR last summer.
 They had to cut off the registration at 560, up from the few hundred who were at the last conference that we attended several years ago.
 This lifestyle which first became popular in Denmark, now has 165 cohousing communities in US and 140 new communities forming!

 We recommend reading Ben Brock Johnson’s NPR article about cohousing: The Case For Cohousing: Where Responsibilities Are Shared And Life Is A Little Less Lonely

 Visit Stowe Farm’s Facebook, Instagram, and see our pins on Pinterest.
-You can also sign up for our occasional email to inform you about open houses, workshops, events, and potlucks.
-Although Stowe Farm Community will not be scheduling visits until further notice, stay in touch by emailing us anytime, and please keep safe.
+You can also sign up for our email to inform you about open houses, workshops, events, and potlucks, which will resume when we’re pandemic free.
+Stowe Farm Community is scheduling distanced outdoor visits, weather permitting.